Ship24 Order Tracking for Make

 Example templates

-The Ship24 Make integration includes example templates to help you quickly start automating shipment tracking.
+The Ship24 Make integration includes example templates to help you start automating shipment tracking quickly.

 Simple shipment tracker